FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/oauth-callback.js`

-The POST request looks like this:
+The POST request for the Code Exchange looks like this:

 ```js
 ...